Started in 2008, Bitcoin is the first and best-known cryptocurrency of the more than 4,000 cryptocurrencies in existence today.

 It's important to stay wary of Bitcoin scams and to proceed with caution whenever you transfer bitcoin to someone, as you cannot reverse transactions, even if you were scammed.

-If you've fallen victim to a Bitcoin scam, you should report it to the Federal Trade Commission (FTC) and provide as much information as possible.
+If you've fallen victim to a Bitcoin scam, you should report it to the Federal Trade Commission (FTC) and the FBI Internet Crime Complaint Center.
+Remember to provide as much information as possible.

 There are also other steps you can take to try and retrieve your stolen bitcoin, such as: